CCBDA-UPC/2024-7-7/README.md

 ## Classify images
-Since we cannot scrape Twitter without a scraper that can render javascript, we settled with scaping images from [Reuters](https://www.reuters.com/).
+Since we cannot scrape Twitter without a scraper that can render javascript, we settled with scraping images from [Reuters](https://www.reuters.com/) and [Icelandic newspaper](https://www.visir.is).
 We analyzed them from three perspectives using the Google Cloud Vision, LABEL_DETECTION, LOGO_DETECTION and LANDMARK_DETECTION.
 The following histogram can give a user an idea about what is on the news today based on the images in the articles.